What is an electromyography (EMG)?

 - Problems with the nerve root, such as a herniated disc, sciatica or radiculopathy

 An EMG is a safe procedure that can be performed two ways: with electrodes or with a needle.

 During an EMG with electrodes, the electrodes are placed on the skin at different points depending on the symptoms being experienced.
 Then, the patient is asked to contract (tighten) or rest the muscles at certain times.
 The electrodes will sometimes transmit small electrical currents that may result in a twinge or spasm that is temporary.

 During an EMG with needles, the needles are inserted in various locations depending on symptoms (like the EMG with electrodes).
 Then, spontaneous electrical activity is assessed in muscles at rest as well as the degree of activity when the muscle is active.

 Patients may experience temporary minor bruising where the needle is inserted that should clear within several days.

 Come to the Specialists

-At IGEA Brain & Spine, we are experts in diagnosing and treating conditions of the brain, spine and neurovascular system.
-Dr. Isha Gupta specializes in administering the EMG tests as part of our dedication to providing complete care to patients.
+At IGEA Brain, Spine & Orthopedics, we are experts in diagnosing and treating conditions of the brain, spine and neurovascular system.
+Our neurologists specialize in administering the EMG tests as part of our dedication to providing complete care to patients.

-For more information about EMG or to schedule an appointment with Dr. Gupta or our other specialists, contact us today.
+For more information about EMG or to schedule an appointment with our neurologist or our other specialists, contact us today.